 Liz & Sharon

-Mentors and mentees will then meet every month, by the most suitable means available to them e.g., face to face, online or via phone.
+Mentors and mentees are then expected to meet monthly, by the most suitable means available to them, such as face to face, online or via phone.

-Participants will also be required to participate in an evaluation process throughout and at the conclusion of the program.
-This will inform lessons learned and gains made for participants, as well as the development of future programs.
+Participants must also participate in an evaluation process throughout and at the end of the program.
+This process will gather insights into participant’s experiences and lessons learned to inform improvements of future programs.

 More information